fjodor-rybakov/discord-nestjs/packages/core/README.md

 Subscription to incoming events ([hint](https://gist.github.com/koad/316b265a91d933fd1b62dddfcc3ff584))

-Use the `@On` decorator to subscribe to an event. `BotGateway` must be added to providers.
+Use the `@On` decorator to subscribe to an event. `BotGateway` must be added to module providers.

 #### 💡 Example